-- Those with access to personal data are in a particularly sensitive position and must be aware of the provisions of the Data Protection Act. - All Internet sites accessed, as well as other applications, should be closed when finished with and computers switched off.
+- Those with access to personal data are in a particularly sensitive position and must be aware of the provisions of the General Data Protection Regulation (GDPR) (EU) 2016/679 and the Data Protection Act 2018 (DPA 2018).
+(See b) above). - All Internet sites accessed, as well as other applications, should be closed when finished with and computers switched off.
 Computers should never be left open and unattended. - All log-ins/passwords must be kept confidential.
 They must not be given to any other person inside or outside the school.
-Neither should any employee/worker use someone else's log-in or password. - No external software may be used without the prior permission of your Line Manager, the Head teacher or person within the school responsible for computer security. - All electronic data must be held in an encrypted manner.
+Neither should any employee/worker use someone else's log-in or password. - No external software may be used without the prior permission of your Line Manager, the Headteacher or person within the school responsible for computer security. - All electronic data must be held in an encrypted manner.